alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2014-12-04 ###

+  * Updated online DNN acoustic models (now they use multisplice features), which results in lower word error rate than offline SAT DNNs.
+Word error rate on broadcast conversations is now about 17%.
+    Made decoding using online DNNs default.
+Also, refactored speaker ID system a bit. *NB:* requires fairly recent Kaldi.
+    Update Kaldi and download new models as documented below.

 ### 2014-10-24 ###

   * Implemented alternative transcribing scheme using online DNN models using speaker i-vector as extra input (actually wrapped the corresponding Kaldi implementation).
 This is requires only one pass over the audio but gives about 10% relatively more errors.
 This scheme can activated using the `--nnet2-online true` option to `speech2text.sh`, or the `DO_NNET2_ONLINE=yes` variable in `Makefile.options`.